 - An open-source labelled database

-The project, led by Hadrien Jean and his team, was selected for the Fall 2019 season of DataForGood, the french incubator for common good which provide AI resources and solutions for the future of humanity.
+The project, led by Hadrien Jean and his team, was selected for the Fall 2019 and Fall 2020 season of DataForGood, the French incubator for common good which provide AI resources and solutions for the future of humanity.